 WP User Frontend is one of the unique frontend posting plugins out there for WordPress.
 It surprisingly helps you to manage everything from frontend including –

 - Build Registration Forms

 - Custom Post Types Support

 Do you know- you can do even more with this amazing plugin?

 In today's blog post, I am going to show you something really interesting!
-You will get to learn how to create amazing Event Forms using your very own WP User Frontend Pro and create event from Frontend.
+You will get to learn how to create amazing Event Forms using your very own WP User Frontend Pro and create events from Frontend.
 Let's find out how.

 Basic Requirements for This Tutorial

 In order to create event forms, you will need the following plugins.

 The Events Calendar plugin allows you to create events rapidly.
 You can also save venues & organizers.
 It integrates with Google Maps and Google Calendar seamlessly.
 But the most important point we have look here is that- it supports events creation only from backend.

 This is where WP User Frontend comes in.
 It allows you to create those events from the front end.
 You can also allow your users to create their own events as well using this trick.